aospapp/aosp/packages/modules/NeuralNetworks/tools/api/README.md

 # API File Generation

-There are certain pieces of `NeuralNetworksTypes.h`, `Types.h`, `OperandTypes.h`, `OperationTypes.h`, and of our various `*.hal` files that ought to be kept in sync -- most notably the operand type and operation type definitions and descriptions.
-To avoid having to do this manually, a tool `generate_api.py` is employed to combine a single *specification file* with one *template file* per API file (`NeuralNetworksTypes.h`, `Types.h`, `OperandTypes.h`, `OperationTypes.h`, or `types.hal`) to produce that API file.
+There are certain pieces of `NeuralNetworksTypes.h`, `Types.h`, `OperandTypes.h`, `OperationTypes.h`, and of our various `*.hal`/`*.aidl` files
+that ought to be kept in sync -- most notably the operand type and operation type definitions and descriptions.
+To avoid having to do this manually, a tool `generate_api.py` is employed to combine a single *specification file* with one *template file* per API file to produce that API file.
 The script `generate_api.sh` invokes `generate_api.py` once per API file, passing appropriate arguments.

 ## `generate_api.sh`